Beatrice Crona

-Beatrice Crona is an ecologist, a professor at Stockholm University, and the Executive Director of the Program on Global Economic Dynamics and the Biosphere at the Royal Swedish Academy of Sciences.
+Beatrice Crona (born 1974) is an ecologist, a professor at Stockholm University, and the executive director of the Program on Global Economic Dynamics and the Biosphere at the Royal Swedish Academy of Sciences.
+In 2023 she became a science director of the Stockholm Resilience Centre.

 Early life and education

 Beatrice Crona was born in 1974.

 Crona received a joint major in Biology and Geology (BioGeo) from Stockholm University.
 She has a MSc in Marine Ecotoxicology.
 In 2006 she received her PhD in Systems Ecology, Marine Ecology, and Natural Resources Management from Stockholm University.
 Her PhD focused on mangrove ecology and marine governance.

-From 2007-2008 Crona was a Postdoctoral Fellow at the Center for the Study of Institutional Diversity at Arizona State University, and worked under Professor Marty Anderies.
+From 2007 to 2008 Crona was a Postdoctoral Fellow at the Center for the Study of Institutional Diversity at Arizona State University, and worked under Professor Marty Anderies.
 Her postdoc examined adaptive governance and science policy interactions related to water.

 Career and research

 Beatrice Crona is the Executive Director of the Program on Global Economic Dynamics and the Biosphere (GEDB) at the Royal Swedish Academy of Sciences in Sweden.
 She has led this program since its inception in 2013.
 At GEDB she developed research to understand how seafood trade influences marine resource governance outcomes, and researches new approaches to sustainable finance.
 Beatrice Crona is a leader of the "Patterns of the Anthropocene" research stream at the Stockholm Resilience Centre.

 In May 2008, Beatrice began as an assistant professor at the Stockholm Resilience Center, at Stockholm University with funding from Formas, a Swedish research council for sustainable development.
 She is currently a professor at the Stockholm Resilience Centre at Stockholm University.
-From 2011-2014 Crona was a member of the SRC Strategic Advisory Council and participated in educational initiatives directed at dignitaries.
+From 2011 to 2014 Crona was a member of the SRC Strategic Advisory Council and participated in educational initiatives directed at dignitaries.
 Crona was a part of the EAT-Lancet commission on Healthy Diets from Sustainable Food Systems from 2016 to 2017.